joshuagryphon/plastid/docs/source/tour.rst

 See also
 --------
-For an in-depth discussion of these data structures, see
+For an in-depth discussion of these data structures, see:

   - :doc:`Example <examples>` analyses